mvirgo/Lane-Detection-GANs/README.md

 `python train_net.py -a "architectures.arch-1.arch-1a" -b 64 -e 25 -fa "relu" -l "mean_squared_error"`

-**Warning: The models in the `architectures` folder for archs 2-4 have not yet been updated to work with this file.**

 All models are trained with the default output activation and loss above, unless otherwise specified.

 ## Results